yourlabs/django-rules-light/docs/source/debug.rst

 Two tools are provided to debug issues with your registry:

-- the logger logs everything,
+- the :doc:`logger logs</logging>` everything (and it likes to log malicious users too),
-- the url provides a live rule registry browser.
+- the url provides a live rule registry browser (see below).

 As usual, resort to ``ipdb``, for example in ``rules_light.RuleRegistry.run()`` place::